cronn/cms-prototype/src/content/blog/en/frozen-yogurt-ein-ux-un-fall.md

 ---
 title: Frozen Yogurt.
-An UX-ident   as a use case
+An UX-ident   as a use case.
 ogTitle: cronn – Frozen Yogurt.
 An UX-ident   as a use case.
 ogDescription: Our author Fabien uses a not so successful UI to show what is important in good UX.